Procedure to Treat Benign Prostatic Hyperplasia (BPH)

-Benign prostatic hyperplasia (BPH) is a non-cancerous condition that occurs when the prostate enlarges and constricts or obstructs urine flow.
-BPH affects nearly half of men over age 50 and approximately 80 percent of men in their 80s.
+Benign prostatic hyperplasia, or BPH, is a non-cancerous condition that occurs when the prostate enlarges and constricts or obstructs urine flow.
+BPH affects nearly half of men over age 50 and approximately 80% of men in their 80s.

 How Does HoLEP Work?

 The HoLEP procedure uses a laser that targets the portion of the enlarged prostate that is affecting urine flow.
 The laser slices that portion into small, easily removable pieces.

 HoLEP Procedure Advantages:

 - Ability to treat any size prostate gland with minimal bleeding

 - A re-treatment rate of less than 2%